RichelleJi/airdrop-dapp/README.md

 ## Airdropping Dapp
-deployed on the Goerli network see the contract address in: app.config.ts
+Deployed on the Goerli network see the contract address in: ``app.config.ts``

 ## Getting Started